Auto-da-fé: Process

-The auto-da-fé was a major aspect of the tribunals, and the final step in the Inquisition process.
+The auto de fé was a major aspect of the tribunals and the final step in the Inquisition process.
 It involved a Catholic Mass, prayer, a public procession of those found guilty, and a reading of their sentences.

 An Inquisition usually began with the public proclamation of a grace period of 40 days.
 Anyone who was guilty or knew of someone who was guilty was urged to confess.
 If the accused were charged, they were presumed guilty.
 Officials could apply torture during the trial.
 Inquisitors were required to hear and record all testimony.
 Proceedings were to be kept secret, and the identity of witnesses was not known to the accused.

-Officials proclaimed the prisoner's sentence after the trial and administered it in an auto-da-fé.
-The auto-da-fé was not an impromptu event, but thoroughly orchestrated.
+Officials proclaimed the prisoner's sentence after the trial and administered it in an auto de fé.
+The auto de fé was not an impromptu event, but thoroughly orchestrated.
 Preparations began a month in advance and only occurred when the inquisition authorities believed there were enough prisoners in a given community or city.
 The ritual took place in public squares or esplanades and lasted several hours with ecclesiastical and civil authorities in attendance.

 An all-night vigil would be held in or near the city's plaza, with prayers, ending in Mass at daybreak and a breakfast feast prepared for all who joined in.

 The ceremony of public penitence then began with a procession of prisoners, who bore elaborate visual symbols on their garments and bodies.
 These symbols were called sanbenito, and were made of yellow sackcloth.
 They served to identify the specific acts of heresy of the accused, whose identities were kept secret until the very last moment.
 In addition, the prisoners usually had no idea what the outcome of their trial had been or their sentencing.

 The prisoners were taken to a place called the quemadero or burning place, sometimes located outside the city walls.
 There the sentences were read.
 Prisoners who were acquitted or whose sentence was suspended would fall on their knees in thanksgiving, but the condemned would be punished.
-Artistic representations of the auto-da-fé usually depict physical punishment such as whipping, torture, and burning at the stake.
+Artistic representations of the auto de fé usually depict physical punishment such as whipping, torture, and burning at the stake.

-The auto-da-fé was also a form of penitence for the public viewers, because they too were engaging in a process of reconciliation and by being involved were given the chance to confront their sins and be forgiven by the Church.
+The auto de fé was also a form of penitence for the public viewers, because they too were engaging in a process of reconciliation and by being involved were given the chance to confront their sins and be forgiven by the Church.